happycube/cxadc-linux3/README.md

     sudo apt install pv

-Note: When using a lower end system, if there is not enough system resorces you may have dropped samples!
+Note: When using a lower end system, if there is not enough system resources you may have dropped samples!

 ## Configuration and Capturing